anuvirtane/melody_markov/documentation/progress_report_week_6.md

 Add description of how project works at the moment to README.
 Time spent: 0,5 h

+Use importlib's reload function to get melody refreshed.
+Yay!
+Time spent.
+0,25 h

-Total time spent: 5 h
+Total time spent: 5,25 h